Arjun-G-Ravi/AI-Notes/01_Machine Learning/04_Techniques and Terms/02_Overfitting and Underfitting.md

-# OVERFITTING AND UNDERFITTING
+# UNDERFITTING and OVERFITTING
 ![Alt text](image.png)

 # Underfitting
-If the model makes many mistakes on the training data, we say that the model has a high bias or that the model underfits.Underfitting is the inability of the model to predict well the labels of the data it was trained on.
+If the model makes many mistakes on the training data, we say that the model has a high bias or that the model underfits.
+Underfitting is the inability of the model to predict well the labels of the data it was trained on.

 Reasons:
 - Model is too simple